jaycech3n/Isabelle-HoTT/README.md

 While Isabelle has provided support for object logics based on Martin-Löf type theory since the beginning, these have largely been ignored in favor of Isabelle/HOL.
 Thus this project is also an experiment in creating a viable framework, based on dependent type theory, inside the simple type theoretic foundations of Isabelle/Pure.

+**Caveat prover**: *This project is under active experimentation and is not yet guaranteed fit for any particular purpose.*

 ### Usage

 Isabelle/HoTT is compatible with Isabelle2020.